-From pre-robotic automata as imagined by the European modernist avant garde to the dawn of the computer age and the advent of AfroFuturism, moving image artists explore the potential of the body in relation to technologies of the eras in which they were working.
+From pre-robotic automata as imagined by the European modernist avant garde to the dawn of the computer age and the advent of AfroFuturism, moving image artists explored the potential of the body in relation to technologies of the eras in which they were working.

 Performance: ‘Long Straight Pubic Hair’

-Watch a newly commissioned and irreverent performance by artist Mamoru Iriguchi about a humble enhancement to his body that would change his life forever.
+A newly commissioned and irreverent performance by artist Mamoru Iriguchi about a humble enhancement to his body that would change his life forever.

 Performance: ‘Are You There?’